 Consider a stress almost all of us have experienced: the cold virus.
 The disturbance the cold virus introduces to our delicate homeostasis causes a strong reaction by the immune system and we become sick.
 The reason that we feel weak and run down is that the body spends considerable energy trying to restore homeostasis while fighting the invading virus.

-Now, we all know that exposure to the cold virus can help the body develop immunological resistance to that particular virus.
-What coaches and athletes have long known, is that the same phenomenon holds true for training.
+We all know that exposure to the cold virus can help the body develop immunological resistance to that particular virus.
+What coaches and athletes have long known is that the same phenomenon holds true for training.
 Repeated small stressors in the form of training stimuli cause the body to adapt to that particular stress, so that subsequent similar training bouts cause less disturbance of the homeostasis.

 In short, there’s a major difference between good and bad stress when it comes to strengthening the body.
-Good stress, or chronic stress (frequent, small, and progressive) occurs when systematic training stimuli causes positive adaptation brought about by the body’s ability to restore a new and more robust state of homeostasis.
-This is known as the Training Effect.
+Good stress, or chronic stress (frequent, small, progressive), occurs when systematic training stimuli cause positive adaptations, brought about by the body’s ability to restore a new and more robust state of homeostasis.
+This is known as the training effect.